barcenasarr/onvif-scripts/README.md

 # onvif-scripts
-Scripts for several tasks using onvif protocol.
+Several scripts for tasks using onvif protocol.
+These scripts use python-onvif by quatanium (https://github.com/quatanium/python-onvif).